 The goal of an intervention is not to force a person into receiving treatment, but to help them understand there is a solution to their problem with drugs and alcohol.
 There is usually a specialist involved in running the intervention to help organize and direct the process.

 Certified mental health professionals (psychologists, social workers), addiction counselors, and interventionists can help structure and facilitate the intervention.
 The interventionist will likely consider the person’s level of addiction and their circumstances relating to drug or alcohol use, and suggest the best approach for intervention.
 By initially providing guidance and support, the interventionist can help direct the conversation during intervention, mediate if the person responds in a negative way, and weigh in on the best course of treatment.

-It may be important to enlist the help of an interventionist if the person suffering from addiction has the following:
+It may be important to enlist the help of an interventionist if the person suffering from addiction has a history of the following:

 If there is any doubt as to whether a person will react violently to an intervention, it’s best to have the support of a mental health professional on hand.
 Many interventionists are in recovery, which may help the person realize their own problem, but it’s impossible to know how they will react.

 Although interventions don’t pose any serious health risks, they can damage relationships.
 The person could react violently, storm out of the room, or refuse to go into treatment and further the cycle of addiction.

 In some cases, people are unintentionally enabled by family members or friends.
 An enabler wants to help a person with their addiction, but often gives money or makes excuses that reinforce the habit.
 A negative reaction to an intervention can be particularly hard for an enabler because the person may feel betrayed, which may have lasting effects on the relationship.
 But, if it gets the person into treatment, it’s likely worth the risks.